Heeralaal Pannalaal (film)

 Heeralaal Pannalaal is a 1978 Indian Hindi-language action comedy film directed and produced by Ashok Roy.
-The film stars Shashi Kapoor, Randhir Kapoor, Zeenat Aman and Neetu Singh, while Premnath, Ranjeet, Madan Puri, Ajit, Amjad Khan, Kamini Kaushal play supporting roles.
+The film has ensemble starcast such as Shashi Kapoor, Randhir Kapoor, Zeenat Aman, Neetu Singh, with Premnath, Ranjeet, Ajit, Amjad Khan, Madan Puri, Kamini Kaushal in supporting roles.

 Plot

-The movie starts with two innocent and kind hearted guys named Heeralal (Shashi Kapoor) and Pannalal (Randhir Kapoor).
+The film starts with two innocent and kind-hearted guys named Heeralal and Pannalal.
 They are famous among criminals as they have helped police in capturing them several times.
-Heeralal is in search of his parents' killer but has no idea of him at all.
+Heeralal is in search of his parents' killer, but is unaware of his identity.
 Pannalal is in search of his father.
-Heeralal meets with a girl named Ruby (Zeenat Aman) and falls in love with her.
-Pannalal falls in love with Ruby's friend, Neelam (Neetu Singh).
+Heeralal meets with a girl named Ruby and falls in love with her.
+Pannalal falls in love with Ruby's friend, Neelam.

-Kalicharan (Ajit), who is a renowned criminal has decided to teach a lesson to Heeralal and Pannalal for interfering in their business.
+Kalicharan, who is a renowned criminal has decided to teach a lesson to Heeralal and Pannalal for interfering in their business.
 But instead Kalicharan is forced to run from the police.
-Police Commissioner, Premlal (Premnath) is very happy with the guys and wants to protect them from Kalicharan and his friend, Panther (Amjad Khan).
+Police Commissioner, Premlal is very happy with the guys and wants to protect them from Kalicharan and his friend, Panther.
 They find that Kalicharan was the one who killed Heeralal's parents, but surprisingly, Kalicharan is none other than Pannalal's father.

 Heeralal and Pannalal rescue the people who were caught in a fire.
 In the end, Heeralal-Ruby and Pannalal-Neelam unite.